-By leveraging cutting-edge Artificial Intelligence (AI) to allow all students to get personal, on demand feedback on things like resumes, interview skills, LinkedIn profiles and elevator pitches, giving students a HUGE career advantage.
+By leveraging cutting-edge Artificial Intelligence (AI) to allow all students to get personal, on demand feedback on things like resumes, interview skills, LinkedIn profiles and elevator pitches, we can give students a HUGE career advantage.

-Our technology resources are listed below.
 Do NOT miss out on your opportunity to leave here with multiple job offers and a plan for financial independence.
 Let us help you get there!

 Using a structured format, we provide all new students with 24 hours of career, personal and financial planning development during their first term at college!